Frequently Asked Questions

 Academic and non-academic accessories will be distributed directly from the appropriate sponsor of the association, organization, club, or group prior to the ceremony.
 Please contact your group's sponsor for more information.

-Please contact the Office of the Registrar ([email protected]) with any questions or concerns regarding your diploma.
+Don't hesitate to get in touch with the Office of the Registrar ([email protected]) with any questions or concerns regarding your diploma.

 Ticketing Questions